We are here to help.

 We are here for you.

 Although we continue to practice social distancing for your health and ours; just know our financial counselors are available and ready to serve.
-Please call 336.896.1191 or email firstname.lastname@example.org to schedule your phone counseling session.
+Please call 336.896.1191 or email firstname.lastname@example.org to schedule your phone or virtual counseling session.
 Get to know us before you really need us.
 Plan ahead!
 Thank you for visiting Financial Pathways of the Piedmont!
 Stay well!

 Getting a regular wellness checkup from your doctor is a healthy habit.

 Why not schedule a checkup for your finanical health?

 Our experienced, professional counselors can help you improve your financial wellbeing and help you achieve your financial goals in life, whatever they may be.

 Our trained and certified credit and housing counselors are ready to provide the financial guidance and support you need.
 Select any topic below for more information.